by AlexBilger, published

 _Now, with the top open (and able to squeeze) start putting rings into the slots (starting with the smallest first).
 Build upwards and glue the top "Single Supports" when finished.

 Sphere Cage by AlexBilger is licensed under the Creative Commons - Attribution license.

-We're sure AlexBilger would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure AlexBilger would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).